msang/haspeede/2020/README.md

-# haspeede2018
+# haspeede2020
-Official repository of the Hate Speech Detection Task at Evalita 2018
+Repository of the [2nd Hate Speech Detection Task](http://www.di.unito.it/~tutreeb/haspeede-evalita20/index.html#) at [Evalita 2020](http://www.evalita.it/2020).

-** 03 September 2018 **
-Test sets available filling in [this form](https://goo.gl/forms/s9gT6I5Xaa61yK993); an email notification will be sent with the links to the files.
-As the training sets have been removed from the public repository at this stage, this will allow you to get the training data as well.

-For more information on the task, see also the guidelines available in this repository, and the [web page](http://www.di.unito.it/~tutreeb/haspeede-evalita18/index.html).
-You can also join our Google group at [haspeede-evalita2018@googlegroups.com](https://groups.google.com/forum/embed/?place=forum/haspeede-evalita2018#!forum/haspeede-evalita2018)
+In this task edition, the dataset will be released with a password-protected zip archive.
+In order to get the password, a form will be made available in this page on May 29th, 2020.

+This folder includes the dataset and the task guidelines to participants.

+For any question or problem, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020